bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.3-mern-infrastructure-part-2/README.md

 ### The `<Routes>` Component

-Any component that needs to define client-side routes will first need to render a `<Routes>` component.
+Any component that wants to define client-side routes will first need to render a `<Routes>` component.

-Because `<App>` is where we will define all of our routes, let's import the `Routes` component there:
+Because `<App>` is where we will define all client-side routes, let's import the `Routes` component there:

 ```jsx
 import { useState } from 'react';